lemire/simple_cpp_shuffle_benchmark/README.md

 # simple_cpp_shuffle_benchmark
 Simple benchmark to see how fast the standard C++ library can shuffle arrays.

+## Requirements

-Requirements: Linux-like system with Make and GNU GCC.
+Linux-like system with Make and GNU GCC.

 ## Usage